xabaras/ACheckableWordList/README.md

 ## How do I get set up? ##

-Soon you're be able to get it via gradle or maven
+Soon you'll be able to get it via gradle and maven

 ## Usage ##